IridiumIO/CompactGUI/README.md

 &nbsp;

 <p align="center"><b>CompactGUI transparently compresses your games and programs reducing the space they use without affecting their functionality.
-It is a standalone user interface that makes the Windows 10 compact.exe function easier to use.</b></p>
+It used to use the Windows 10 <code>compact.exe</code> function but now works directly with the Win32 API to be much more efficient.</b></p>

 ------

 **Note - v3.0 Complete rewrite is underway as of June 2022 with the following features:**
  - Rebuilt from scratch in .NET 6 using WPF
  - Smoother, simplified UI
+ - Removed dependency on `compact.exe` and directly accesses the Win32 API
- - Parallelised and asynchronous programming resulting in _at least_ an order of magnitude speed improvement.
-Using ARK as a worst case scenario (160GB with 105,000 files)
+ - Parallelised and asynchronous programming resulting in over an order of magnitude speed improvement in some cases.

-     - Analysing: 6.3 seconds (down from 104 seconds)
-     - Compressing: 8 minutes (down from 20+ minutes if it didn't just crash first)
+    ```yml
+    ARK Survival Evolved | 170 GB | 108000 Files

+    compact.exe:         9m18s
+    CompactGUI v3 a3:    4m42s    49%  faster  # compact.exe yields system resources and checks files which is why this is so much faster
+    CompactGUI v3 a2:    8m17s    11%  faster
+    CompactGUI v2.6.2:   23m6s    248% slower

+    Stardew Valley       | 700 MB | 6800 Files

+    compact.exe:         17.34s
+    CompactGUI v3 a3:    12.95s   25%  faster
+    CompactGUI v3 a2:    17.82s   2.7% slower
+    CompactGUI v2.6.2:   81.79s   471% slower
+    ```
  - Automatic skipping of files that are smaller than the disk's cluster size, 4kb by default
  - Saving of poorly compressed filetypes per directory to skip on next run

-**Features not implemented yet:**
+&nbsp;

+**Old features pending implementation:**
- - Skipping global poorly compressed filetypes (Settings menu not built yet; folder results can still be submitted)
+ * [ ] Skipping global poorly compressed filetypes (Settings menu not built yet; folder results can still be submitted)
- - Skipping online-sourced poorly compressed filetypes per game/folder based on previous users (soon)
+ * [ ] Skipping online-sourced poorly compressed filetypes per game/folder based on previous users (soon)
- - Force action on files / compress sytem files (these radiobuttons are implemented but don't do anything)
+ * [ ] Force action on files / compress sytem files (these radiobuttons are implemented but don't do anything)
- - Compress an already compressed folder to patch files that have changed in the meantime
+ * [ ] Compress an already compressed folder to patch files that have changed in the meantime
- - Automatically checking for updates
+ * [X] Checking for online updates
- - Integration into Explorer context menus
+ * [ ] Integration into Explorer context menus
 ------
 &nbsp;